andrewwang247/radix-tree/README.md

 - copy and move constructors
 - range constructor

-All constructors are exception safe.
-The use of RAII prevents memory leaks once the `Trie` has already been constructed.

 ### Size

 The `empty` and `size` functions take a `prefix` parameter that is empty by default.
 They return, respectively: